alexdesiqueira/fcn_microct/README.md

 ## Downloading Larson et al's data

-This study uses neural networks to process fibers in fiber beds, using Larson et al's data [1].
+This study uses neural networks to process fibers in fiber beds, using [Larson et al (2019)](https://www.sciencedirect.com/science/article/abs/pii/S1359835X18304603)'s data.
 To be able to reproduce our study, it is necessary to download that data.
 For that, you will need a login at the [Globus](https://www.globus.org/) platform.

-Larson et al's dataset is available at http://dx.doi.org/doi:10.18126/M2QM0Z.
+Larson et al's dataset is available [at this link](http://dx.doi.org/doi:10.18126/M2QM0Z).
 We used twelve different datasets in total.
 We keep the same file identifiers Larson et al. used in their study, for fast cross-reference:

 * **"232p1":**
     * wet: folder `data/Recons/Bunch2WoPR/rec20160324_055424_232p1_wet_1cm_cont_4097im_1500ms_17keV_13_a.h5`